Federal Satisfactory Academic Progress Policy (SAP)

 - If extenuating circumstances exist, the student may file an appeal, and if the appeal is granted, may have federal funding reinstated.

-PHEAA State Grant Academic Progress for Undergraduate Students
+PA State Grant - Academic Progress for Undergraduates

-A review of a student's academic progress for the PA state grant will be made once a year after the spring semester.
-In order to be eligible for subsequent state grant awards, a student who was enrolled full-time (12+ credits per term) must earn at least 24 new credits each year.
+A review of a student's academic progress for the PA State Grant will be made once a year after the spring semester.
+To be eligible for subsequent state grant awards, a student who was enrolled full-time (12+ credits per term) must earn at least 24 new credits each year.
 Students who were enrolled part-time (6 to 11 credits per term) must earn 12 new credits each year.

-If you previously took a course and earned a 'D' or better grade, the credits earned the 2nd time you take the class will not count as new.
-If you are retaking a course which you failed previously, or received a "W" for withdrawing from the class, these credits will be counted as new credits for the PA state grant progress requirement.
+If you previously took a course and earned a 'D' or better grade, and decide to retake the class again, the second time you take the class will not count as new credits.
+If you are retaking a course which you failed previously or received a "W" for withdrawing from the class, these credits will be counted as new credits for the PA State Grant progress requirement.

-- Student registers for 12 credits in the fall semester but only passes 9 credits.
-Student then registers for and earns 15 credits during the spring term.
-The student is still maintaining academic progress for the PHEAA Grant (9 + 15 = 24).
+- A fulltime student attempts 12 credits in the fall semester but only passes 9 credits.
+The student then attempts and passes 15 credits during the spring term.
+The student is still maintaining academic progress for the PA State Grant (9 + 15 = 24).

-- Student earns 9 credits in the fall, 9 credits in the spring and registers for and earns 6 credits in the summer.
-Student is eligible for PHEAA the following year.
+- A fulltime student earns 9 credits in the fall, 9 credits in the spring and attempts and earns 6 credits in the summer.
+The student is eligible for the PA State Grant the following year (9 + 9 + 6 = 24).

-- Student earns 12 credits in the fall but 3 of those credits are for a course the student took before and passed by earning a “D.” The student earns 12 credits in the spring for a total of 24 credits.
-The student is not making progress under PHEAA guidelines since 3 of the 24 credits are for a course already passed once.
+- A part-time student earns 6 credits in the fall but 3 of those credits are for a course the student previously passed by earning a “D” grade.
+The student earns 6 credits in the spring for a total of 12 credits.
+The student is NOT making academic progress under PA State Grant guidelines since 3 of the 12 credits are for a course that was already passed once.